PATIENT GUIDE TO THE GAMMA KNIFE

 15 minutes, and then it should be comfortable and cause you little

 discomfort.
-You will wheel over to the MRI unit that is just down
+You will be transported over to the MRI unit that is

 The MRI study often takes as long as an hour, so sometimes we will